Martovvi/MediApp/README.md

-# MediApp
+# Medi App
-MediApp is a modular health &amp; nutrition app that helps the user with medical matters.
+Medi App is a modular health &amp; nutrition app that helps the user with medical matters.